zshamrock/blog/content/md/posts/2015-12-12-small-experiment-git-ds.md

 ### What has not been covered

 I have not covered web part using `Ring`, as well as deployment procedure using `Docker`.
-If you are interested to know more check the <i class="fa fa-github-square"></i> [source code](https://github.com/zshamrock/startup-prepublic) on the GitHub.
+If you are interested to know more check the <i class="fab fa-github"></i> [source code](https://github.com/zshamrock/startup-prepublic) on the GitHub.